kensington133/kensington133.github.io/_posts/2014-04-21-facebook-birthday-checker.md

 The final request to get the users birthday feed looks like `/me/feed?since={recent birthday}&until={recent birthday +1 day}`. this allowed me to retrieve the currently logged in users posts from his/her birthday.
 I also added the extra parameter `{fields: message, from}` this will tell the api only to return the message and from fields from the graph api call.

+After I got the data displaying nicely on the page and fading in and out, I decided to create a search bar so people can search the names of the people in the list that is returned from facebook.
+I created the search functionality using the jQuery `:contains()` selector and the `.keyup()` function.
+This allows the users to search through all of the names that the api finds and hides and shows the corresponding people.

 <a class="button" href='{{site.url}}projects/birthday-checker/'>View the Facebook Birthday Post Checker</a>